Please note: due to the ongoing Coronavirus pandemic our 2021 residential executive education courses have moved online for 2021.

-The planning, delivery, management and appraisal of transport infrastructure play a critical role in urban development.
-Transport infrastructures are a crucial element when planning for urban sustainability, both in terms of their direct impact at the implementation stage, and also in their ability to reshape people's modal choice.
+The planning, delivery, management and appraisal of transport infrastructure is a central dimension of urban development.
+Transport infrastructures can also be a crucial element when planning for urban sustainability, both in terms of their direct impact at the implementation stage, and their ability to reshape people's modal choice and everyday lives.

-The core sessions of the programme cover key topics for the understanding and development of transport infrastructure including:
+The core sessions of the course cover key topics for the understanding and development of transport infrastructure including:

 - The economic and political impacts of transport infrastructures;

 - The impacts of transport infrastructures on everyday life.